MCC In-Person Office Hours

 Muskegon Community College COVID-19 Dashboard

 The dashboard, which is updated daily, reflects the number of known positive COVID-19 cases among MCC students and employees.
-The number of active cases is one factor used by the College in determining the current phase of its 2020-21 Re-opening Plan.
+The number of active cases is one factor used by the College in determining the current phase of its 2020-21 Campus Plan to Reunite.

 Active Cases – The reported number of students and employees currently in isolation due to having tested positive for the coronavirus.
 These individuals may or may not have COVID-19 symptoms.